matt-cook/corpchaps.com/get-started/consider-corporate-chaplaincy.md

 Take the first step toward a rewarding career as a corporate chaplain and purchase the Consider Corporate Chaplaincy Kit.

-The Consider Corporate Chaplaincy Kit will help you discern whether corporate chaplaincy is right for you, show you what to expect in your new profession, and help you get your own Chaplain Assistance Program off and running.
+The Consider Corporate Chaplaincy Kit will help you discern whether corporate chaplaincy is right for you, show you what to expect in your new profession, and help you get your own Chaplain Assistance Program (CAP) off and running.

 ### For just $45.00, here’s what is included in your Consider Corporate Chaplaincy Kit: